victorjonsson/jquery-editable/README.md

     }
 });

-// Once having initiated the editor you can call the following commands
+// Call "open" to programatically turn an editable element into an editor
 $('#some-element').editable('open');

+// Call "close" to programatically close the editor for en element
+// that's being edited
 $('#some-element').editable('close');

+// Call "destroy" to remove the possibility to edit an element
 $('#some-element').editable('destroy');

 // You can use $.is() to tell whether or not an element is editable or at